Any U.S. Court Can Hear Patent Disputes Against Foreign Companies.

 Based on the reasons set forth above, the Federal Circuit denied the Petitioner’s writ of mandamus on the grounds that Petitioners had not satisfied the “high standard” necessary for the court to issue such a write.

-All Language Alliance, Inc. provides legal document translation services from Simplified Chinese, Korean, German, Traditional Chinese, Japanese, Spanish, Portuguese, Russian, French, and other foreign languages to English for patent infringement litigation.
+All Language Alliance, Inc. provides legal document translation services and deposition interpreters in all languages, including Chinese, Korean, German, Traditional Chinese, Japanese, Spanish, Portuguese, Russian, French, and other foreign languages to English for patent infringement litigation.

 The case is In re: HTC Corporation, decided on May 9 2018 by the United States Court of Appeals for the Federal Circuit, Court No. 2018-130.